Skip to content

 • categorizing them into essential and non-essential expenditures

-• documenting their various due dates to be adjusted when beneficial and where possible
+• documenting their various due dates to optimize payment timing efficiencies

 • discovering which expenses can be automatically paid by credit cards (taking advantage of reward points and/or 0% promotional purchase periods)

-By refining your monthly expenses, you not only establish a clearer financial picture but also free up additional resources from efficiency to allocate toward debt repayment and future investments.
+By inventorying your monthly expenses, you establish a clearer financial picture and may also discover additional resources to help with debt repayment and future investments.

 Step 3 - Setting Up the Optimal Accounts